Skip to contents

 post.draws.hs <- reg_hs(y, X, M = M)

-Again, we show the posterior mean estimates of the regression effects together with their equal-tailed 95% credibility intervals in a table.
+Again, we show the posterior mean estimates of the regression effects together with their equal-tailed 95% credible intervals in a table.

 beta.hs <- post.draws.hs$betas